sirkoik/CountIt/README.md

 ## Things I want to do

-- Implement a paragraph counter
 - Make the flexbox more dynamic / size with the text box
 - HTML5 drag/dropping of files into the textbox

 Any suggestions regarding design or implementation are welcome.

 # Versions

+- 0.4 - Added a paragraph counter.

 - 0.3 - Refactored code to make fewer calls and use ES6.